amist/instructions/git.md

 	git push origin master

-If the remote server doesn't have your ssh keys, you'll be asked to enter a username and password.
+If the remote server doesn't have your ssh keys, you'll be asked to enter a username and a password.

 ---